Academics

 • Social Emotional Learning

-In first grade, social emotional learning skills and objectives are embedded in the children’s study of Connection.
-Students investigate essential questions involving the myriad connections among and between people, themselves, and the natural world.
-A deeper understanding of themselves as unique and important members of their own families and communities is acquired as children begin to explore the complex relationships among people in many different settings.
-Working in large and small groups, the children also work toward developing an emotions vocabulary, learning to identify and respond to non-verbal cues of others, showing effort and persevering through challenges, and assuming responsibility for one's own actions and attitudes.
+In the first half of first grade, Social Emotional Learning skills and objectives are embedded in the study Connection.
+Students investigate essential questions involving the myriad connections among and between people and themselves and the natural world.
+A deeper understanding of themselves as unique and important members of their own families and communities is acquired as students begin to explore the complex relationships among people in many different settings.
+Working in large and small groups, students also work toward developing an emotional vocabulary, learning to identify and respond to non-verbal cues of others, showing effort and persevering through challenges, and assuming responsibility for one’s own actions and attitudes.

-In the second half of Grade 1, social emotional learning is integrated into the study of Change.
-Children began to appreciate the ways in which their own hard work brings change in the form of increased competence in multiple areas.
-They began to set realistic goals for themselves, and to feel pride in mastering new skills.
-In their friendships, students practiced taking turns and sharing, as well as resolving conflicts and being flexible.
-Gradually, students developed an awareness of the ways in which their actions affect those around them and the ability they have to change situations for the better.
-As they moved toward second grade, the children also became more independent as learners.
-Grade 1 students grew in their understanding of the need to be responsible for their work and for their actions throughout the day.
-Students practiced making positive contributions to their classroom and the larger community.
+In the second half of first grade, Social Emotional Learning is integrated into the study of Change.
+Students begin to appreciate how their own hard work brings change in the form of increased competence in multiple areas.
+Students set realistic goals for themselves and feel pride in mastering new skills.
+In their friendships, students practice taking turns and sharing, as well as resolving conflicts and being flexible.
+Gradually, students develop an awareness of the ways in which their actions affect those around them and the ability they have to change situations for the better.
+As they move forward in their learning, students also become more independent.
+The first grade class grows in their understanding of the need to be responsible for their work and their actions throughout the day.
+Students practice making positive contributions to their classroom and the larger community.

 • Social Studies